NL33/electron-git/README.md

 - keyboard shortcut (command+2) for calling up project focus window.
 DONE
 - keyboard command+1 still calls up navigator window, even if window has been previously destroyed.
 DONE
 - add open navigator window to menu tray.
 DONE
+- arrange window order so name of window appears first, and if there is a tab in the window, have that be second.
+DONE
+- add right click menu to main.js
 - update main window code for updated electron--coordinating remote modules
 - update other windows code for updated electron